JouanelR/yu-meal/README.md

 ## !!!
 Warning !!!!

-The repospitory does not contain the CSV to make Yu'Meal work as it is too heavy.
+The repospitory does not contain the CSV to make Yumeal work as it is too heavy.